 Short Answer

-Both the model and the market expect above 500 measles cases in 2026, with no compelling evidence of mispricing.
+Both the model and the market overwhelmingly agree that Above 500 measles cases in 2026 is most likely, with only minor residual uncertainty.

 1. Executive Verdict